Frequently Asked Questions

 What do Pre-College students do in their free time?
 How much free time will they have?

 You will find that students stay relatively busy during the Pre-College Program.
 All students taking non-credit courses will attend class in the morning, and most afternoons students will also attend a one-hour College 101 session.
-During the afternoons and evenings, students will have free time, during which they may devote time to their course work or participate in optional extra-curricular activities, including campus tours, sight-seeing around Atlanta, and other social activities in the dorms.
+During the afternoons and evenings, students will have free time, during which they may devote time to their course work or participate in optional extra-curricular activities, including campus tours, sight-seeing around Atlanta, and other social activities.
 On the weekends, we have a full day of Atlanta-area activities planned for students on Saturday and a more relaxed day of campus activities and free time on Sunday.

 We plan a full slate of fun and educational programs for pre-college students, and we encourage students to take advantage of the unique opportunities that they are offered during the program.
 At the same time, we encourage students to prioritize their academic work and to make wise choices about how to spend their time.
 In fact, previous Pre-College students have reported that one of the most valuable things that they have learned during the program was how to manage their time in a college setting as they balance academic, extra-curricular, and social demands on their time.